Fintelekt Regional Workshop

 To check if your institution is an Asian Bankers Association member, please visit: https://www.aba.org.tw/members/

 Seats are limited.
-To register for this programme, please contact:
+To register for this programme, fill in your details in the form.

 Tanya Tanisha